splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/5-working-with-multiples/2-put-together/01-07-stats-remove.md

   - Output an error message
   - Return
 - Store the last element of data.values in data.values[index]
-- Reduce data.count by one
+- Reduce data.size by one
 ```

 The first action would probably be good as its own procedure.
 This could accept the number data as a const reference and loop through printing out each element and its index.